standardebooks/manual/10-art-and-images.rst

 	No. You must find a reproduction of your selected painting in a book published before PD_STRING.

--	**I’ve found painting on a museum site and it says they think it’s in the public domain, but there’s no other license information.
+-	**I’ve found a painting on a museum site and it says they think it’s in the public domain, but there’s no other license information.
 Is that OK?**

 	No. You must find a reproduction of your selected painting in a book published before PD_STRING.

--	**I’ve found painting on a museum site, and it has a CC license other than CC0.
+-	**I’ve found a painting on a museum site, and it has a CC license other than CC0.
 Is that OK?**

 	No. You must find a reproduction of your selected painting in a book published before PD_STRING.